lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 ---

-Unfortunately, you will sometimes have troublesome players trolling your game.
+Unfortunately, you will sometimes have troublesome players trolling you or your game.
 There are a variety of commands for players and admin to deal with them.

 ## Player Commands